Procurement Activities

 Fujikura Group Basic Procurement Policy

-1. Fair and Level Trade
+1. Fair and equitable trading

-3. Compliance with Laws, Regulations and Social Norms
+3. Compliance with laws, regulations and social norms

-4. Environmental Preservation
+4. Environmental Consideration

 Fujikura Group CSR Procurement Guideline (Japanese Only)